Sasi-Praneeth-Reddy/predicting-thyroid-cancer-reccurence/README.md

 ## Directory Structure

 - **data/**: Contains the dataset file `Thyroid_Diff.csv`.
-- **models/**: Contains the Python script `custom_classifiers.py` for implementing and evaluating custom classifiers.
+- **models/**: Contains the Python script `thyroid cancer.py` for implementing and evaluating custom classifiers.
 - **outputs/**: Contains output files such as confusion matrices, ROC curves, and comparison plots.
 - **tests/**: Directory for storing any test scripts or test data.